 But if hip flexors are tight, it changes that curve in your lower back.

 It tilts the pelvis forward and increases the curve in the lower back.
-When we lose or change that curve in the lower back, it puts you at greater risk when it comes to back injury and pain.
+Losing or changing that curve in the lower back puts us at greater risk of back injury and pain.

-We want to make sure that those hip flexors have good flexibility and good movement, especially if you do a lot of sitting throughout the day like driving, computer or office work.
-Sitting too much shortens up the hip flexors which puts your back at greater risk of injury.
+We want to ensure that those hip flexors have good flexibility and movement, especially if you do a lot of sitting throughout the day, like driving, computer, or office work.
+Sitting too much shortens up the hip flexors, putting your back at greater risk of injury.

 There are two stretches that you can do.